-All LGPS funds have published their Statement of Investment Principles and compliance with the Myners Principles as these are LGPS statutory requirements.
+All LGPS funds have published their Investment Strategy Statement (replacing Statement of Investment Principles) and comply with the Myners Principles as these are LGPS statutory requirements.

-The UK Stewardship Code (second edition 2012) and global United Nations Principles of Responsible Investment (UNPRI) set out key principles of effective stewardship for asset owners to help them better to exercise their stewardship responsibilities.
+There is now a new UK Stewardship Code 2020, however for the period of this report the UK Stewardship Code (second edition 2012) still applied to the signatory funds listed below.
+The global United Nations Principles of Responsible Investment (UNPRI) set out key principles of effective stewardship for asset owners to help them better to exercise their stewardship responsibilities.

 Compliance with these UK and global sets of principles is not mandatory for LGPS funds but they have the support of the UK Government and Local Authority Pension Fund Forum (LAPFF).